 - Phase III - Sugarwood Toll Plaza to Van Dyke Road (Exit 14) Funding in Fiscal Year 2015

-The Veterans Express Lanes run northbound from SR 580 (Hillsborough Avenue) to SR 568 (Dale Mabry Highway connector) and southbound from SR 568 to Memorial Highway (CR 576).
+The Veterans Expressway Thru Lanes run northbound from SR 580 (Hillsborough Avenue) to SR 568 (Dale Mabry Highway connector) and southbound from SR 568 to Memorial Highway (CR 576).
 An ingress and egress point is located between Wilsky Boulevard (Exit 8) and Gunn Highway (Exit 9).
-The first phase of the Express Lanes opened to traffic on December 9, 2017 between Hillsborough Avenue and Gunn Highway.
+The first phase of the Thru Lanes opened to traffic on December 9, 2017 between Hillsborough Avenue and Gunn Highway.
 The second phase, extending north three miles to SR 568, opened in Spring 2018.

 Suncoast Parkway 2

-Previously thought to start in spring 2016 and finish in 2019,2 construction to lengthen the Suncoast Parkway north from U.S. 98 to State Road 44 east of Crystal River got underway on February 12, 2018.
-The $134.6 million project builds 13 miles of the planned 27 mile Suncoast 2 extension.
-As part of the parkway expansion, full interchanges will be constructed at U.S. 98 and Cardinal Street with a half-diamond interchange at State Road 44.
-The multi-use Suncoast Trail was also extended, with completion expected in April 2022.10 Work was schedule through March 3, 2022.5 Suncoast Parkway opened north to SR 44 following a ribbon cutting held near the exchange with SR 44 on February 28, 2022.10
+Previously thought to start in Spring 2016 and finish in 2019,2 construction to lengthen the Suncoast Parkway north from U.S. 98 to State Road 44 east of Crystal River got underway on February 12, 2018.
+The $134.6 million project added 13 miles of the planned 27 mile Suncoast 2 extension.
+As part of the parkway expansion, full interchanges were constructed at U.S. 98 and Cardinal Street with a half diamond interchange built at State Road 44.
+The multi use Suncoast Trail was also extended, with completion expected in April 2022.10 Work was schedule through March 3, 2022.5 Suncoast Parkway opened north to SR 44 following a ribbon cutting held near the exchange with SR 44 on February 28, 2022.10

 |The entrance ramp from Eisenhower Boulevard north onto the Veterans Expressway.
 The irregular SR 589 trailblazer here was replaced by 2011.
 03/25/07|